fearnworks/GraphCap/doc/getting_started/installation.rst

 1. **Clone the Repository**

-   Clone the GraphCap repository from GitHub:
+   Clone the graphcap repository from GitHub:

    .. code-block:: bash